We respect and value the diversity of our team, our patients and our medical partners.

 We will work in partnership with you.
 You can trust us to empower you to reach your fullest potential.

 Lisa Mann and Nigel Mann are the co-founders and directors of The Jersey Sports & Spinal Clinic.
-They work full time clinically alongside their colleagues Clare Bourne, David Lemasney and Verity Simon.
+They work full time clinically alongside their colleagues Clare Bourne, Kyle Dougherty and Luke Squire.
 From the outset in 2007, Lisa and Nigel and the team have strived to raise the profile of physiotherapy in Jersey.
 Through their work, they have challenged beliefs and have worked hard for their clients.
 They firmly want each client to have a good experience whilst under the care of the JSSC and to ensure that all clients achieve the best outcome possible.
 In 2012, The JSSC was awarded the Jersey Enterprise Small Business Award.

 Meet the team

 Nigel Mann is one of the directors and co-founders of The JSSC.
 Born in Jersey and educated at Victoria College, he left Jersey to study to become a physiotherapist at Leeds Met University in 1995.
 That was almost 20 years ago!

 Nigel has had a very varied career working in lots of different hospital settings.
 HE has worked in office and clinical based occupational health settings offering workstation assessments, return to work advice and moving and handling training.
 Nigel has taken his skills into Hospice care both in Leeds and locally with Jersey Hospice and has ultimately ended up specialising in musculoskeletal conditions.
 In particular, Nigel has a special interest in rheumatology after working at the regional rheumatology unit in Leeds, one of Europe’s leading rheumatology research centres.
 In particular, Nigel helps those people who are hypermobile (stretchy) – helping them to make sense of what that might mean for them.